Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Results and discussion

-Here, $\sigma^2(\kappa_\mathrm{c}(P_j)))$ is the variance from one model from equation~\eqref{e_variance_cepstral_original}.
-Note that the uncertainty estimate is always higher when using model averaging than without it.
 The results from this model averaging and from several numbers of cepstral coefficients are shown in Figure~\ref{f_cepstral_at_work}d.
 There, the optimal number of cepstral coefficients is located at the edge of a plateau after which increasing the number of cepstral coefficients does not change the thermal conductivity too severely.
 Based on our observations, this is precisely the situation where cepstral analysis performs well.
 This is also reflected in the simulation time convergence curves in Figure~\ref{f_cepstral_at_work}e, where large fluctuations can be observed for the direct integral while the results from cepstral analysis are much more stable and converge reasonably quickly.
 Additionally, for the cepstral analysis the thermal conductivity values are more similar for different correlation lengths.
 Note that the direct evaluation here was carried out using the \enquote{first dip} criterion, making the value dependent on a subjective decision and thus potentially influenced by the prejudices of the person making the choice.
 If the thermal conductivity is not obtained using this criterion, and is instead evaluated after a fixed point in the correlation length, the convergence behavior is far worse, as can be seen in Figure~\ref{SI-f_euler_convergence_ZB}.
 We also had to choose a value of the frequency cutoff during this analysis.
 However, in Figure~\ref{f_cepstral_at_work}f, we can see that this choice is of limited significance considering the estimated uncertainty.